gcarq/inox-patchset/README.md

 # inox-patchset
 If you are looking for a complete package there is a source(inox) and binary(inox-bin) version hosted for Arch linux in AUR[1,2].
 These patches are tested and functional on Arch Linux x86_64.
-Some Chromium features are also disabled via build flags during build (See below)
+Some Chromium features are also disabled via build flags during build (See below).

 #### disable-instant-extended-api.patch
 Disabled Google's Instant Extended API.